shmudivel/cargo-calculator/README.md

 Demo: http://shmudivel.github.io/cargo-calculator

 Calc2Go is a fairly simple calculator app, that can be a huge help to cargo workers.
 It saves them an average of 10 minutes per set of pipes or boxes to do it using a regular calculator 20 minutes or other online options that contain extensive number of ads.
-Additionally, it is available in three different languages (English, Russian, and Ukrainian).
+Additionally, it is available in three different languages (English, Russian, and Chinese).

 <p align="center">
     <img src="https://github.com/shmudivel/cargo-calculator/blob/main/src/Assets/calculatorIMGforReadme.png" width="200" height="300" />